-'Capital resources' Common Equity Tier 1, Additional Tier 1 and Tier 2 capital those are eligible to satisfy capital requirements under CRD IV.
+'Capital resources' Common Equity Tier 1, Additional Tier 1 and Tier 2 capital that are eligible to satisfy capital requirements under CRD.
+Referred to as 'own funds' within EU regulatory texts.

 'Capital risk' The risk that the Barclays Group has an insufficient level or composition of capital to support its normal business activities and to meet its regulatory capital requirements under normal operating environments or stressed conditions (both actual and as defined for internal planning or regulatory testing purposes).
 This includes the risk from the Barclays Group's pension plans.
 'Central Counterparty' / 'Central Clearing Counterparties (CCPs)' A clearing house mediating between the buyer and the seller in a financial transaction, such as a derivative contract or repurchase agreement (repo).
 Where a central counterparty is used, a single bilateral contract between the buyer and seller is replaced with two contracts, one between the buyer and the CCP and one between the CCP and the seller.
 The use of CCPs allows for greater oversight and improved credit risk mitigation in over-the-counter (OTC) markets.

-'Charge-off' In the retail segment this refers to the point in time when collections activity changes from the collection of arrears to the recovery of the full balance.
+cCharge-offc In the retail segment this refers to the point in time when collections activity changes from the collection of arrears to the recovery of the full balance.
 This is normally when six payments are in arrears.